-Anxiety treatment absolutely can work for you, especially when coupled with a consultation with a mental health professional of your choice.
+Treating one's anxiety effectively can be a game-changer, as anxiety is one of the most common symptoms reported by people coming to counseling.
 Let’s look at specifics.
 First of all, what are you anxious about?
-Are you anxious about something in particular, or do you find that you are anxious quite often?
-Is an anxious state your norm?
-These are some of the things I ask clients when they talk about being anxious.
+Are you anxious about something in particular, or do you find that you are generally anxious quite often?
+In other words, is an anxious state a part of your normal daily life?
+These are some of the fundamental things to consider in the beginning of the counseling process.

-If you've identified a specific stressor or stressors, let’s take a closer look at how anxiety treatment can work for you.
+If you've identified a specific stressor or stressors, let’s take a closer look at how counseling for anxiety can work for you.

 In any case, if you have identified a specific stressor(s), you are in a much better position to address your anxiety.
 If you cannot pin your anxiety on anything specific, don't despair.
 Keep reading, the next section on this page is very relevant to you.